cadon0/gif-to-the-beat/README.md

 ## Missing features:

-- Syncing the gif to the song
+- Detect music paused, looped, etc.
 - osu! integration without StreamCompanion
-- Ability to accept a gif instead of requiring an outside sprite sheet conversion
+- Ability to accept a gif instead of requiring a manual sprite sheet conversion
 - GUI

 ## How do I adjust the speed of my own gif?